Get insider access

 49" 1440p 5120 1440 47" 13.2" 109

-A monitor's PPI has a huge effect on the text clarity.
-The more pixels there are, the easier it is to deliver clear text.
-Pixel density isn't the only deciding factor when it comes to text clarity, but a monitor with higher pixel density generally has clearer text than one with a lower pixel density.
-You can see examples of two 27" monitors below, with the left being a 1080p monitor and the right being a 4k monitor; both have Windows ClearType disabled.
+A monitor's resolution, and in turn, PPI, greatly affects the text clarity.
+The more pixels there are, the easier it is to deliver clear and sharp text.
+Although pixel density isn't the only deciding factor in text clarity, a monitor with a higher pixel density generally has clearer text than one with a lower pixel density.
+You can see examples of two 27-inch monitors below, with the left being a 1080p monitor and the right being a 4k monitor; both have Windows ClearType disabled.
 As you can see, the text on the right is visibly bolder, especially on diagonal lines, making it easier to read.

 Dell S2721QS Text Clarity

-Sometimes, having a high pixel density may not necessarily be a good thing, because the higher the pixel density, the smaller the text is.
-4k monitors result in such fine text that you may need to increase the scaling in your system's settings to make text legible.
-Monitors with a 27" screen and 1440p resolution are considered the sweet spot in terms of size and pixel density.
-However, it really comes down to personal preference and how your eyes read the screen when considering screen size and resolution.
+Having a high pixel density may not necessarily be a good thing because the higher the pixel density, the smaller the text.
+4k monitors result in such fine text that you may need to increase the scaling in your system's settings to make the text legible.
+This is one of the reasons why resolution really is a personal preference, as some people don't mind this, while others may not prefer such a high resolution.

 Conclusion